When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Acknowledgments

 \section{Acknowledgments}

 This work was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number 10039436].
+The computations described in this research were performed using the Baskerville Tier 2 HPC service (\url{https://www.baskerville.ac.uk/}).
+Baskerville was funded by the EPSRC and UKRI through the World Class Labs scheme (EP/T022221/1) and the Digital Research Infrastructure programme (EP/W032244/1) and is operated by Advanced Research Computing at the University of Birmingham.
 We would also like to thank Shruti Bhosale for helpful discussions.